Tarankalsi/TriumphBackend/README.md

       "message": "Product not found"
     }

-### 1.2.4 store that s3 stored image data into database
+### 1.2.4 Store the metadata of the s3 image  into database

 - **URL**: `/product/create/gallery/:product_id`
 - **Method**: `POST`